 How to Purchase Wind Energy

 For potential customers, there are many ways to buy wind energy.
 Power purchase agreements (PPA) continue to be the preferred procurement mechanism.
-40 percent of the megawatts contracted through PPAs in 2017, or 2,178 MW, were signed by corporate and other non-utility customers, and more than 8,000 MW in PPAs have been signed to date.
-That’s more than all of the wind capacity installed in Oklahoma, America’s number two wind state.
+A record 4,203 MW of wind PPAs were signed by corporate and other non-utility customers in 2018, and more than 11,300 MW in PPAs have been signed to date.
+That’s more than all of the wind capacity installed in Iowa, America’s number two wind state.

 In addition to PPAs, non-utility purchasers can invest in wind energy in a number of other ways.
 Methods include wholesale or retail transactions, including utility green tariffs.
 Customers can also make a direct investment in a wind project or purchase renewable energy credits (REC).
 AWEA’s Corporate Buyer’s Guide to Wind Energy examines all of these pathways in greater detail.